Conscious Couple: The Times YBN Cordae And Naomi Osaka Showcased Black Joy And Resistance

-At the fresh ages of 22, YBN Cordae and Naomi Osaka haven’t been shy about their relationship along with speaking out on issues that matter to them.
+At the fresh ages of 22, rapper YBN Cordae and tennis star Naomi Osaka haven’t been shy about their relationship along with speaking out on issues that matter to them.
 In light of recent police killings, the two have especially been vocal about systematic racism.

 On Tuesday, Cordae was one of many protesters who were arrested and charged with felonies for demanding charges be brought against the cops who killed Breonna Taylor.